|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum

 The tubes are EC92, EC92, EF89, ECH81, EF89, EF80, EABC80, ECC83, EL84, EL84, EM80.
 All of them needed replacement but the fixed capacitors and dial lamps were in good condition.
 Using separate triodes instead of the usual twin-triode meant less radiation from the antenna and less thermal drift of the oscillator.
 The FM-tuning capacitor was stuck, the tuned circuits needed adjustment and the selenium rectifier delivered too low voltage so I wired a silicon diode bridge in parallel with it.
 Otherwise the radio is well preserved, a bargain at the flea market for 250 kr.
 The original price was 848 kr.
-My second set needed repacement of eight out of the eleven tubes and a silicon diode bridge instead of the selenium rectifier, but even here the capacitors and lamps were good.
 The mains voltage selector must be in position 250 V.

 An strange detail is that the smaller speakers are not mounted directly on the front board but on bent plastic tubes ending up on the front.
 This causes the high tones to travel a longer distance and creates a phase shift compared to the sound from the bigger speakers.
 Nowadays we place the elements at the same distance from the listener to avoid this problem but in the mid 1950´s the manufacturers boasted with "space sound" and "3D-sound" in the adverts and this was Siemens´ contribution to acoustical hocus-pocus.
 In any case the sound is marvellous with deep bass, just as good as that of Philips BX998 below, and the frequency span is 35 Hz to 12 kHz measured at the -3 dB limit.